TobitSoftware/chayns-toolkit/README.md

 ### `chayns-scripts build`

 Compiles your source code for production.
-The output is emitted into a `build/` directory in your project root.
+The output is emitted into a `build/` directory in your project directory.

 Your code is transpiled to work with browsers matching the following [browserslist](https://github.com/browserslist/browserslist) query: